 The House of Fiction – 30 minutes 1987-2000 – Betamax, High-8, Digital Video.
 This film was made over a span of years from 1987 to 2000.
 The House of Fiction was the name of a bookstore in Pasadena California that began sometime in the early 70's.
 Originally a small bungalow house that showcased only fiction, by the time it closed in 2000 there was a full range of traditional topics in a storefront on Colorado Blv.
 While the film is primarily about the closing of one of the oldest surviving independent bookstores in Pasadena, it is also a biography of its owner Bill Tunilla.
 The work also chronicles my failed attempt to make a conventional narrative film with a young woman in the same location (based on Italo Stvevo’s book As a Man Grows Older) in 1987 while holding down a job as Acquisitions Librarian at the Art Center College.
-As the time frames overlap the failure of the initial film, and the bookstore 13 years later, act out a visual counterpoint - but the main emphasis remains a love of books, small family shops, and cats, and their magical life force.
+As the time frames overlap the failure of the initial film, and the failure of the bookstore 13 years later, act out a visual counterpoint - but the main emphasis remains a love of books, small family shops, and cats, and their magical life force.

 David at China – 16 minutes 2001 – Digital Video.
 David at China was made in 2001 in Chinatown, Los Angeles.
 This film chronicles the installation and opening of David Von Schlaegel's posthumous exhibition in China Art Objects Gallery that year in LA.
 Mark Von Schlegell (David's son), Steve Hanson and Giovanni Intra lovingly put together the exhibit of David's abstract sculpture and paintings, and the film shows all of the steps in the process of putting together an exhibition, from the mundane to the sublime.
 The film tries to give a picture of David Von Schlegell's work in the context of his time, and also provide some serious, and not so serious, documentation of what art openings were like in Los Angeles at the turn of the millennium.